m-bock/fields-and-cases/README.md

         [",", "value:", "{"] <> concatMap printField fields <> ["}"]
 ```

-### Compose a module for the target language
+### Compose modules for the target language

+Since we want to generate code for the same types in multiple languages,
-Finally we can define a rust module that contains the generated code:
+we can define a list of the types we want to export:

 ```haskell
 type ExportTypes =